Warriors-Haven-Gaming/Zombie-Framework/README.md

 For dedicated server hosters, you will need to copy and rename the mission file from your workshop directory:
 1. Navigate to `<Steam>/steamapps/workshop/content/107410/<itemID>`,
-   where itemID corresponds to the workshop map you downloaded above
+   where itemID corresponds to the workshop map you downloaded above.
-2. Copy the `<numbers>_legacy.bin` file into your server's `MPMissions` directory
+2. Copy the `<numbers>_legacy.bin` file into your server's `MPMissions` directory.
 3. Rename it to `SHZombiesFramework.<terrain>.pbo`, where terrain is the name of the map (`Tanoa` or `cup_chernarus_A3`).
 4. In your server.cfg, use `SHZombiesFramework.<terrain>` as the template name,